All Episodes

 Yeah, well, I'm originally from Massachusetts, but I always vote Republican, Sean.

-It's just uh like you said, you did have a good mayor of Providence once.
+You did have a good mayor of Providence once.

 I know he went to jail, but I really liked him.

-Buddy Siency.
+Buddy Ciancey.

-Well, he was a character.
+He was a character.

-He was a good govern a good mayor.
+He was a good mayor.

-He ran for governor but didn't get in.
+1980, he ran for governor, but didn't get in.

-But he uh yeah, great guy, Republican.
+But he, yeah, great guy.

-He was uh he actually went independent towards the end, but um I love your show.
+He actually went independent towards the end.

-Well, next time you go, whenever Buddy Sancy would come to New York, this guy was such a nice guy, so gregarious, and he'd tell me the best stories about his years in prison, how he was like the mayor in the prison he was in and had the best attitude in the world.
+And he'd tell me the best stories about his years in prison, how he was like the mayor in the prison he was in, and had the best attitude in the world.

-He'd always bring me black pearl clam chowder that was frozen, and I'd I'd go home and I'd be like happy as hell.
+He'd always bring me black pearl clam chowder that was frozen, and I'd go home and I'd be like happy as hell.

-And he he really loved life.
+And he really loved life.

-Uh anyway, Tom, appreciate it.
+Anyway, Tom, appreciate it.

 Thank you, sir.